Biodynamics detail, Part 3 of 3

 As with organics, copper and sulphur are still allowed, as a barrier to fungal diseases.
 Bordeaux mixture (copper sulphate and lime) treats downy mildew, and powdered sulphur treats Oïdium (powdery mildew).
 These are toxic substances.
 However, BD farmers say the quantities they use are far smaller as their vines are more resistant to fungal diseases.

-Pest control, rather than pest elimination, maintains biodiversity and food chains.
+Pest control, rather than pest elimination, maintain biodiversity and food chains.
 Natural vineyard predators will keep pest populations at a low level.
 Some vineyards also employ chickens, geese and ducks to do the job!